List of songs recorded by the Pussycat Dolls

 American girl group the Pussycat Dolls have recorded songs for two studio albums, and have collaborated with other artists for featured songs on their respective albums.
 Originally a burlesque cabaret act, the Pussycat Dolls transformed into a recording act under the supervision of Robin Antin and then-A&M Records president and producer Ron Fair.
 After recruiting lead singer Nicole Scherzinger, they began to work with Fair who executive produced their 2005 debut album, PCD.
 The album contains 12 songs of which the majority was co-produced by Fair and Tal Herzberg.
 The most part of the album contains original songs produced by Cee Lo Green, will.i.am, Timbaland, Rich Harrison.
 It also includes cover versions of songs by Donna Summer, the Supremes and Soft Cell.

+Their second and currently final album Doll Domination was released on September 19, 2008.
+Several songs on the album were originally recorded for Scherzinger's debut solo album, Her Name is Nicole, which was eventually shelved.
+They were then reworked for the group.
+In 2020, the group reformed as a five-piece, after member Melody Thornton chose not to return.
+They released a collaboration with Meghan Trainor as well as the single "React", but plans for more music were canceled due to the COVID-19 pandemic.
+In 2026, they reformed as a trio, with members Scherzinger, Ashley Roberts and Kimberly Wyatt, and released the song "Club Song".